-Dorian forecast to become highly dangerous Category 4 hurricane
+Dorian forecast to grow to highly dangerous Category 4 hurricane

-(Reuters) - Hurricane Dorian is forecast to strengthen and become a highly dangerous Category 4 hurricane on Sunday, threatening the Atlantic coast of central and south Florida, the National Hurricane Center said on Thursday.
+MIAMI (Reuters) - Hurricane Dorian is forecast to strengthen and become a highly dangerous Category 4 hurricane on Sunday, threatening the Atlantic coast of central and south Florida, the National Hurricane Center said on Thursday.

 Spurred on by warm Atlantic waters, Dorian is predicted to pack winds reaching 130 mph (209 kph) in 72 hours, the Miami-based forecasting center said.

-That would make it a Category 4 storm, the second-strongest type on the Saffir-Simpson scale for measuring hurricane intensity.
+That would make it a Category 4 storm, the second-strongest on the Saffir-Simpson scale for measuring hurricane intensity.
 The center describes Category 4 storms as capable of causing “catastrophic damage” including severe damage to well-built homes.
 It said in such storms, “Most trees will be snapped or uprooted and power poles downed.”

-Dorian is likely to make landfall on Florida’s eastern coast on Monday, before lingering over central Florida on Tuesday, forecasters at the hurricane center said in an advisory.
+Dorian is likely to make landfall on Florida’s eastern coast on Monday, before lingering over central Florida on Tuesday, the hurricane center said in an advisory.

 Currently a Category 1 hurricane, Dorian took aim at the Bahamas and the Florida coast on Thursday after sideswiping the Caribbean without doing major damage.
 Dorian is expected to strengthen and slam the Bahamas and the southeastern United States with rain, strong winds and life-threatening surf over the next few days.